Borussia Dortmund — A full recovery

 Source: Transfermarkt.com

 Borussia Dortmund has been the only the club to generate a net surplus on transfers over the long term (from 2001–23) and one of two clubs (including Schalke) to generate a net surplus over the last 10 years, which is testimony to its ability to recruit and trade talent.
 There is an apparent clear distinction between the level of spend between the clubs in the Bundesliga and elsewhere.
-Therefore, although it has been several years since Borussia Dortmund last won the Bundesliga, we would argue its regular qualification to complete in the Bundesliga comes at a significantly lower cost than its bigger-spending peers.
+Therefore, although it has been several years since Borussia Dortmund last won the Bundesliga, we would argue its regular qualification to compete in the Bundesliga comes at a significantly lower cost than its bigger-spending peers.

 The move of Lionel Messi to the US Major League and the sudden emergence of the Saudi Pro League, which has attracted a number of high-profile players (including Cristiano Ronaldo in the 2023/23 season and Neymar in 2023/24), leads to obvious concerns that the competition for signing players has increased.
 Below we show the annual net spend of several leagues since 2010/11.
 The English Premier League has dominated net transfer spend in most seasons, but the emergence of the Saudi Pro League, with net spend of just under €900m in the current season, is astonishing in the context of anything that has happened in recent years, including the emergence of the Chinese Super League from 2014/15, which appears to have petered out.